Tower Fans: What To Know Before You Buy

 How Do Tower Fans Work?

 Traditionally, fans cool down a room by using the force of blades to draw air through the unit.
 The air is pulled from behind and pushed forward to create a draft.
 A tower fan pulls air in using side vents that are neatly tucked within the housing.
 The air is spun around before it is pushed through the front of the unit.
+Here are a few tips for cleaning your tower fan.

 Benefits of a Tower Fan